89.1201 - State Policy (Updated February 10, 2025)

 (4) Certified English as a second language teacher-- A teacher appropriately certified in ESL as well as for the grade level and content area.
 The term "certified English as a second language teacher" as used in this subchapter is synonymous with the term "professional transitional language educator" used in TEC, §29.063.

-(8) Emergent bilingual--A student identified by the language proficiency assessment committee (LPAC) who is in the process of acquiring English and has another language as the student's primary or home language.
+(8) Emergent bilingual (EB)--A student identified by the Language Proficiency Assessment Committee (LPAC) who is in the process of acquiring English and has another language as the student's home language.
 This term is interchangeable with English learner as used in federal regulations and replaces the term "limited English proficient student" formerly used in TEC, Chapter 29, Subchapter B.

-(17) Parent--The parent or legal guardian of the student in accordance with TEC, §29.052(2).
+(19) Parent--The parent or legal guardian of the student in accordance with TEC, §29.052(2).

-(19) Prekindergarten--Students enrolled in a 3- or 4-year-old prekindergarten program as well as 3- or 4-year-old students enrolled in an early education setting.
+(21) Prekindergarten--Students enrolled in a 3- or 4-year-old prekindergarten program as well as 3- or 4-year-old students enrolled in an early education setting.

 Statutory Authority: The provisions of this §89.1203 issued under the Texas Education Code, §§29.051-29.056, 29.0561, 29.057-29.064, and 29.066.

-Source: The provisions of this §89.1203 adopted to be effective May 28, 2012, 37 TexReg 3822; amended to be effective July 15, 2018, 43 TexReg 4731; amended to be effective April 14, 2020, 45 TexReg 2415.
+Source: The provisions of this §89.1203 adopted to be effective May 28, 2012, 37 TexReg 3822; amended to be effective July 15, 2018, 43 TexReg 4731; amended to be effective April 14, 2020, 45 TexReg 2415; amended to be effective August 9, 2023, 48 TexReg 4247; amended to be effective February 10, 2025, 50 TexReg 765.

-(c) All emergent bilingual students for whom a school district is not required to offer a bilingual education program shall be provided an English as a second language (ESL) program as described in subsection (d) of this section, regardless of the students' grade levels and primary language, and regardless of the number of such students, except in cases where a district exercises the option described in subsection (g) of this section.
+(c) All EB students for whom a school district is not required to offer a bilingual program shall be provided an English as a second language (ESL) program, regardless of the students' grade levels and home language, and regardless of the number of such students, except in cases where a district exercises the option described in subsection (f) of this section.

 (d) A school district required to provide an ESL program as described in subsection (c) of this section shall provide an ESL program using one of the two models described in §89.1210 of this title.

-(f) In addition to the required bilingual and/or ESL programs, school districts are authorized to establish a bilingual education program even if they have an enrollment of fewer than 20 students identified as emergent bilingual students in any language classification in the same grade level district-wide and are not required to do so under subsection (a) of this section.
-Under this authorization, school districts shall adhere to all program requirements as described in §§89.1210 of this title, 89.1227 of this title (relating to Minimum Requirements for Dual Language Immersion Program Model), 89.1228 of this title (relating to Two-Way Dual Language Immersion Program Model Implementation), and 89.1229 of this title (relating to General Standards for Recognition of Dual Language Immersion Program Models).
+(g) Under the authorization described in subsection (f) of this section, school districts shall adhere to all program requirements as described in §§89.1210 of this title, 89.1227 of this title (relating to Minimum Requirements for Dual Language Immersion Program Models), 89.1228 of this title (relating to Two-Way Dual Language Immersion Program Model Implementation), and 89.1229 of this title (relating to General Standards for Recognition of Dual Language Immersion Program Models).

 Statutory Authority: The provisions of this §89.1205 issued under the Texas Education Code, §§29.051-29.056, 29.0561, 29.057-29.064, and 29.066.